ctnava/rxtechnotes/law/abbreviated_federal_law_reference.md

-# 🦅 Abbreviated Federal Law Reference Guide
+# 🦅 Abbreviated Federal Law Reference

+These are copy/ paste abbreviated versions of laws that will not make it into the final release of the repo.

 ## Pure Food, Drugs, & Cosmetics Act (FDC, 1906)